Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Results

+Having determined the bias of the articles, we analyze which ones were shared on social media by users with clearly identified political positions.
+Panel A of Fig. \ref{sb_partisans_media} presents the cumulative distribution of the Sentiment Bias ($SB$) of news articles shared by users identified with one of the two political coalitions.
+This panel illustrates a clear tendency: the $SB$ of articles shared by Center-Left (CL) supporters shifts towards negative values, indicating a preference for sharing articles that favor their coalition.
+Similarly, for Center-Right (CR) supporters, the distribution of $SB$ skews positively (we reject the hypothesis that the $SB$ distribution for CR supporters exceeds that for CL supporters with $p < 10^{-3}$, using a Kolmogorov-Smirnov test).
+The inset of this panel depicts the estimated mean value $\bar{SB}$ of these distributions.
+CL voters generally share news articles with an average $\bar{SB}$ of approximately $-0.10$, whereas CR voters share articles with an average $\bar{SB}$ of approximately $0.03$, with both averages being significantly different from zero.

-The figure illustrates a phenomenon known as "cherry picking," where users share news aligned with their political beliefs, even from opposing outlets.
-For instance, left supporters share news from La Nación (right bias news outlet) with a $\bar{SB}$ close to zero, while right supporters share news from the same outlet with a higher $\bar{SB}$.
-Similar trends occur in Clarín and Todo Noticias (Center-Right), Infobae (Centrist), and La Izquierda Diario and Ámbito Financiero (Center-Left, according to Fig. \ref{sb_by_media} A).
-We validated statistically significant differences between the groups in each outlet with a p-value below 0.01.
-Statistically different biases in news sharing are highlighted with a star in Fig. \ref{sb_partisans_media}.
-It's notable that significant differences between left/right supporters are more common in right-biased journals.
+What is most interesting is when we break down the previous analysis by media outlet.
+As discussed in panel C of Fig. \ref{news_by_media}, although certain groups of media outlets tend to be more shared by each political coalition, there is a subset (such as Clarín, La Nación, and Infobae) which is significantly shared by both coalitions.
+However, the content extracted by each coalition from these outlets differs.
+Panel B of Fig. \ref{sb_partisans_media} displays the average $SB$ of articles shared by each group, now categorized by outlet.
+This illustrates the phenomenon known as ``cherry picking", where users share news that align with their political beliefs, even from opposing outlets.
+For example, left-leaning supporters share news from La Nación (identified as a right-biased news outlet in Fig. \ref{sb_by_media}) with an average $SB$ close to zero, while right-leaning supporters share news from the same outlet with a higher average $SB$.
+Similar trends are observed in Clarín (Center-Right), Infobae (Centrist), and La Izquierda Diario and Ámbito Financiero (Center-Left).
+We have statistically validated significant differences between the groups for each outlet, with a p-value below 0.01.
+Statistically significant differences in news sharing biases are marked with a star in Fig. \ref{sb_partisans_media}.